Masterpieces of Soul

 Janis Joplin – I Got Dem Ol’ Kozmic Blues Again Mama!

-More Janis Joplin
+More of the Music of Janis Joplin

 • Boasting two INSANELY GOOD Shootout Winning Triple Plus (A+++) sides, this original Stereo 360 pressing (the first copy to hit the site in seven months) could not be beat